-45. How much money was spent in the school library for the purchase of library materials other than books during the 2017-2018 academic year?
+45. How much money was spent in the school library for the purchase of library materials other than books during the 2018-2019 academic year?
 Include periodicals (paper or electronic), technology and media resources, and related equipment.
 Do not include salaries, conference expenses, routine supplies, maintenance agreements, district purchases of shared electronic databases, etc.

 No Budget Less than \$1,000 Less than \$2,000 Less than \$3,000 Less than \$4,000 Less than \$5,000 \$5,000-\$9,999 \$10,000-\$14,999 \$15,000-\$19,999 \$20,000-\$24,999 \$25,000 or more

 a.
 W as the budget to purchase library materials other than books provided at the site level or the district level?

 46. If you spent more than \$25,000 on materials other than books, enter the amount here.
 PLEASE NOTE: Enter whole numbers only.
 Do not use letters, words, or any form of punctuation.
 Correct entry: 150000.

 Incorrect entries: "approx. 150,000," "one hundred fifty thousand," "150,000+."

-47. Check one or more of the following funds used to purchase library materials during the 2017-2018 academic year.
+47. Check one or more of the following funds used to purchase library materials during the 2018-2019 academic year.

-General/LCFF (district or site)
+☐ General/LCFF (district or site)

 ☐ State Lottery Funds

 ☐ Fundraising (parent groups, book fairs, etc.)

 ☐ Title I (federal)

-□ Local Bond Measure
+Local Bond Measure

 Start-up Funds (special reserve fund)

 Other (One-time discretionary grants to districts, etc.)

 None of the above

 48. Was your library program written into your Local Control Accountability Plan (LCAP)?

-○ Yes

 ○ No

 the library funding tied to your LCAP?

-00

-~
+Yes No NO

+Ų

 Cu rriculum and Instruction

 Ge neral Programming

-que section is designed to gather a basic understanding of the type of library program offered to your school community.
+ques section is designed to gather a basic understanding of the type of library program offered to your school community.
 The stions move from broad general program questions to progressively more focused questions on instruction and teaching.
 The fornia Model School Library Standards provide the emphasis on instruction and teaching.

 49. Did your school have a library advisory committee?

 ○ Yes ○ No

 a.
 What was the composition of committee members?
 (Select all that apply.)

 ☐ Teacher librarians

 ☐ Teachers

 ☐ Students

-□ Community members
+Community members

 Other (please list below):

 Other composition type:

 b.
 How did the library advisory committee support the library program?
-(Select all that apply.)
+(Select all that a apply.)

 □ Volunteer management

 ☐ Financial advice

 ☐ Collection development advice

 Censorship challenges

 Other (please list):

 Other committee support type:

-Other Commutee Support type.
+Other committee support type.

 50. Did the library staff serve on the school site council?

 ○ Yes ○ No

-Did library staff attend meetings of the school site council two or more times per academic year?
+Did library staff attend meetings of the school site council two or more times per a cademic year?

 ○ Yes

-○ No
+Ŏ No

 51. Did you have a library policy/procedure manual?

 ○ Yes

 ○ No

 52. When was the last time library staff job descriptions were updated and approved?
 TL = 1995 / Library Aide = 2015

-53. How often did the library staff in your district meet for planning and professional development?
+53. How often did the library staff in your district meet for planning and professional d evelopment?

+Monthly (or more frequently) •

 Quarterly - Teacher Librarian

-○ Twice a year - Library Aides○ Once a year
+○ Twice a year - Library Aides

+Once a year

 ○ None

-Who was responsible for organizing and leading these meetings (if there were no meetings, answer N/A)?
-Integrated Library & Textbook Support Services
+Who was responsible for organizing and leading these meetings (if there were no r Support Services meetings, answer N/A)?
+Integrated Library & Textbook